AndrewLaing/MaiLinsWebsite/README.md

 # MaiLinsWebsite
-A prototype for an online food ordering system created with PHP, HTML5, BootStrap and AJAX.
+A prototype for an online food ordering system created with PHP, MySQL, HTML5, BootStrap and AJAX.